Virginia Beach/Virginia Aquarium and Marine Science Center

 Final Product Received:

-Marine Mammal and Sea Turtle Stranding Response 2012 Grant Report (pdf)
+Marine Mammal and Sea Turtle Stranding Response Final Report (pdf)

 Project Summary Provided by Grantee:

-The Virginia Aquarium Foundation Stranding Response Program (VAQS) and Virginia stranding network collect data critical for the long-term monitoring of sea turtle and marine mammal populations.
-Strandings provide information on life histories and health of these species from Virginia waters.
-Stranded animals often provide the only sources of this scientific information for many species.
-VAQS reported 307 Virginia strandings in 2012, including marine mammals (75) and sea turtles (232).
-In comparison, 90 marine mammals and 173 sea turtle strandings were recorded in 2011.
-Stranding records for marine mammals, particularly bottlenose dolphin (64), remain high and a significant percentage of the mortalities are related to human activities such as pollution, vessel strikes, and interactions with fishing gear.
-2012 was noteworthy because of the low number of marine mammal strandings – the lowest number in more than 12 years.
-Large whales were abundant in Virginia waters during the winter and there were several instances of adverse human interactions.
-Several humpback whales were entangled in recreational fishing gear, a dead fin whale stranded in Norfolk with evidence of a ship strike, and live humpback whale stranded and died on Wallops Island with signs of injuries from a ship’s propeller.
+The Virginia Aquarium Foundation Stranding Response Program (VAQS) and Virginia stranding network collect data critical to the long-term monitoring of sea turtle and marine mammal populations.
+Strandings provide information on life histories of these species from Virginia waters.
+Stranded animals are often the only sources of this scientific information for many species.
+VAQS reported 263 Virginia strandings in 2011, including marine mammals (90) and sea turtles (173).
+In comparison, 96 marine mammals and 184 sea turtle strandings were recorded in 2010.
+Stranding records for marine mammals, particularly bottlenose dolphin (57), remain high and a significant percentage of the mortalities are related to human activities such as pollution, vessel strikes, and fishing.
+2011 was noteworthy because of the unusual strandings of large whales.
+One humpback whale was entangled in gill net off Virginia Beach and several whales seen very rarely in Virginia, a sei whale and sperm whale, stranded dead along the coast.
 Sea turtles stranded in very high numbers in the lower Chesapeake Bay and ocean coastal regions of Virginia during the period 2001-2004 (average of 349 per year).
-2011 stranding numbers were the lowest recorded in more than 10 years, however 2012 saw a significant increase in sea turtle strandings.
-There have been management efforts to reduce sea turtle mortalities, primarily with regard to dredge and fishery interactions, however there is still much work to be done to understand the many factors contributing to sea turtle mortalities in Virginia.
-Vessel strikes (37 = 16%) continue to be the most commonly identified human interactions associated with sea turtle strandings.
+In 2011, sea turtle stranding numbers were the lowest recorded in more than 10 years.
+There have been management efforts to reduce sea turtle mortalities, primarily with regard to dredge and fishery interactions, and possibly the lower stranding numbers are a result.
+Vessel strikes (45 = 26%) were the most common human interactions associated with sea turtle strandings.

-VAQS attended to many live strandings (31) in 2012: 25 from VA; two from New Jersey; and four from MA.
-The stranding response team continued the recovery and rehabilitation of sea turtles at the VAQS Marine Animal Care Center.
-These efforts contributed to the successful rehabilitation and release of 12 sea turtles.
-In addition, there were 13 sea turtles that remained in rehabilitation at the end of the year.
-VAQS will continue its efforts on behalf of live stranded sea turtles and marine mammals in Virginia and the mid-Atlantic region and is on track to develop a larger and better-equipped marine animal care facility to open in the next five years.
+VAQS attended to many live strandings (24) in 2011: 21 from VA; three from NC; one from MD; two from New Jersey; and one from DE.
+The stranding response team continued the recovery and rehabilitation of sea turtles and seals at the VAQS Marine Animal Care Center.
+These efforts contributed to the successful rehabilitation and release of one seal and 13 sea turtles.
+In addition, there were two sea turtles that remained in rehab at the end of the year.
+VAQS will continue its efforts on behalf of live stranded sea turtles and marine mammals in Virginia and the mid-Atlantic region and is working to develop a larger and better-equipped marine animal care facility.

-Virginia marine mammal and sea turtle strandings remain at some of the highest levels per mile of coastline in the country.
-Continued monitoring and reporting of these trends in strandings of protected species will be priorities for the Virginia stranding network in 2013.
-A complete listing and discussion of 2012 stranding data and VAQS professional and education activities can be found in the final grant report to the Virginia Coastal Zone Management Program, VAQF Scientific Report 2013-01.
-Further information and a copy of the report can be found at www.VirginiaAquarium.com or by contacting VAQS at VAQStranding@gmail.com.
+Marine mammal and sea turtle strandings in Virginia continued at high levels during 2011.
+Virginia marine mammal and sea turtle strandings remain at some of the highest levels per mile of coastline for any state in the country.
+Continued monitoring and reporting of these trends in strandings of protected species will be priorities for the Virginia stranding network in 2012.
+A complete listing and discussion of 2011 stranding data and VAQS professional and education activities can be found in the final grant report to the Virginia Coastal Zone Management Program, VAQF Scientific Report 2012-02.
+Further information and a copy of the report can be found at www.VirginiaAquarium.com or by contacting VAQS at VAQStranding@verizon.net.

 Disclaimer: This project summary provides the federal dollars initially awarded to the grantee.
 Due to underexpenditure or reprogramming of grant funds, this figure may change.
 For more information on the allocation of coastal grant funds, please contact Laura McKay, Virginia Coastal Program Manager, at 804.698.4323 or email: Laura.McKay@deq.virginia.gov